pusher/pusher-websocket-swift/Consumption-Tests/README.md

 ## Objective
 The objective of the "Consumption Tests" is to _truly verify_ that our core code/project is written/configured such that it _can_ be integrated into _any_ of the types of client project we support.

+Note that the "Consumption Tests" only **compile** the code and do not run or perform any unit testing.

 A “suite” of projects/targets exist, each is configured to use one of:

 - `PusherSwift.framework` _or_ `PusherSwiftWithEncryption.framework`